LogiVerse Innovations and Excellence Awards 2024 Recognises Industry Leaders and Trailblazers at Logimat India - www.lokmattimes.com

 LogiVerse Innovations and Excellence Awards 2024 Recognises Industry Leaders and Trailblazers at Logimat India

-PNN New Delhi [India], March 7: India's most prestigious logistics awards, the much-anticipated LogiVerse Innovations and Excellence Awards 2024 ...
+New Delhi (India), March 7: India's most prestigious logistics awards, the much-anticipated LogiVerse Innovations and Excellence Awards 2024 took ...

 The awards ceremony, spanning over 60 categories, aimed to honour innovation, excellence, and resourcefulness in various segments of the logistics sector.
 From ground-breaking technological advancements to exceptional service delivery, the awards highlighted the remarkable contributions of companies and individuals in shaping the future of logistics.
 The awards were graced by esteemed dignitaries.
 Shri Amit Kumar Singh, IRTS, Managing Director of Central Warehousing Corporation, and a distinguished figure in the Union Ministry of Consumer Affairs, Food & Public Distribution, presided as the Chief Guest.
 Joining him was Dr. Anup Wadhawan, IAS (Retd.), Former Commerce Secretary of the Government of India, as the Guest of Honour.